- Please choose product options by visiting The M1 Garand: Post World War II, Vol. 2.

 By Scott A. Duff

 The M1 Garand: Serial Numbers & Data Sheets– A pocket reference guide to the M1 rifle with 84 data sheets on original rifles.
-The 8″ x 4″ size makes for easy pocket carry to gun shows, auctions, estate sales, and gun shops.

 Two of the most critical factors in collecting the M1 Garand are the determination of dates of manufacture and identification of components correct for specific rifles.
 This is important whether considering the purchase of an M1 that is being presented as original, or attempting to restore a rifle to its correct configuration.
 The best way to determine the correct components for a specific M1 is through use of data sheets on original rifles.
 The purpose of this book is to provide the reader with serial number tables and a large sampling of data sheets to aid in identification and restoration.